cyberthing-dev/embeddingserver/README.md

 # Embedding Server

 Source code for the SearchGuy GPT app (coming soon to the ChatGPT Store).
+See new [v2](https://github.com/cyberthing-dev/search-guy)

 ## Goals